 A price gap may form due to several reasons.
 Sometimes, an exchange fails to timely obtain the information on how a price is changing.
 This results in blank spaces on a chart.
 However, traders are more interested in situations when a gap occurs due to “natural” reasons.
 This is when we can talk about a drastic change taking place in the market.

 For example, if the market opens with an up gap, there is a high possibility of a strong uptrend.
-If the market opens with a down gap, it’s likely that the price will form a continuous downtrend.
+If the market opens with a down gap, the price will likely form a continuous downtrend.

 How to interpret Forex gaps

 How do you read and trade gaps in the Forex market?
 Forex gaps are usually caused by unexpected events.
-Such gaps are usually not big in size.
+Such gaps are usually not big.
 For the most part, the opening price and the closing price are very close.

 One example of a profitable gap trading strategy is to open a position against a gap, hoping that the price will fill it.